MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/workstation.md

 Logs off the current user

 >[!NOTE]
 > When you run the **Log off user** action through the flow designer, the action prompts you to verify that you want to log off the current user.
 However, the action doesn't require confirmation when the flow is run through the console or the portal.
+In all cases, the action will terminate the flow.

 ##### Input Parameters
 |Argument|Optional|Accepts|Default Value|Description|